fox-archives/glue/docs/api.md

 # Miscellaneous

-Most script-writing-gotchia's are due to the fact that the script file can reside in either `commands/auto/script.sh` or `commands/script.sh`
+- Most script-writing-gotchia's are due to the fact that the script file can reside in either `commands/auto/script.sh` or `commands/script.sh`

-- Note that for example, when `commands/auto/script.sh` runs, GLUE_ACTIONS_DIR may be different on first pass.
+- Note that for example, when `commands/auto/script.sh` runs, `GLUE_ACTIONS_DIR` may be different on first pass.
 This is due to the eval of `GLUE_ACTIONS_BOOTSTRAP`.
 So, only use these variables in functions

-# Store

-- Any executable, recommended a shellscript with a shebang, but other interpreters with shebangs or something marked with bimfmt_misc will work as well

-## Commands

-## Actions